-In short, the terms ‘sensory integration’ and ‘sensory processing’ refer to the same main theory and idea.
-For many ideas, once the founder has passed on their knowledge, different roads are taken by their students.
-This has been the case for sensory integration theory, which has led to the use of the term ‘sensory processing’.
-Hopefully, these different roads will ultimately lead to strong evidence, outcomes and supports for the children and adults that need help to organise their senses.
+In summary, the terms ‘sensory integration’ and ‘sensory processing’ refer to the same theory and idea.
+As with many ideas, once the founder has passed on their knowledge, different roads are taken by their students.
+This has been the case for SI theory, resulting in the term ‘sensory processing’.
+My hope is that these different roads will ultimately lead to stronger evidence, and the best outcomes for children and adults that need help to organise their senses.